tvlad1234/pillScope/README.md

 an LM358 dual op-amp, which buffers the reference voltage and the output of the input attenuator

 The schematic of the analog frontend can be found in the frontend.pdf file.

+## Saving wavevorms
+The captured waveforms can be sent to a computer over USB.
+Sending `s` or `S` to the USB serial port will tell the scope to output the captured waveform in CSV format.
+This data can then be imported into the Tektronix TekScope app for further analysis.

 ## Pictures
 ![20220619_165356](https://user-images.githubusercontent.com/60291077/174484756-e336c5bb-27e9-40c6-923a-6aa228a2cb00.jpg)